 What is the best way to plan your inventory?
 What even is an inventory plan?
-These are both perfectly reasonable questions to ask, and they deserve answers.
+These are both perfectly reasonable questions to ask.
 Let’s answer the second one first.
 An inventory plan is an outline of how you order, store, and move all of the items you have in stock for the purpose of either selling to customers or using in your business operations.

 There are a number of aspects of inventory planning that are important to keep in mind as you develop and implement a plan.
 These include:

 Warehouse Layout – The placement of all of your inventory items on the shelves, rows, and aisles within a warehouse.

 Vendor Management – The suppliers you obtain your raw materials and/or finished goods from to keep your location(s) stocked.

 Multiple Locations – Your warehouses.
 If you have more than one warehouse where you store goods, you will need to keep track of each one of them.